 Treatment For Valium (Diazepam) Addiction

 After detox, a person can begin treatment for Valium (diazepam) addiction in our inpatient rehab program.
-At The Bluffs, we provide a safe and comfortable environment where individuals can work together toward recovery.
+At Vertava Health of Ohio, we provide a safe and comfortable environment where individuals can work together toward recovery.

 Each person receives a personalized treatment plan that addresses specific underlying issues in their life that contribute to addiction.
 We use a combination of evidence-based methods, such as cognitive and dialectical behavior therapy, to help people identify and control thoughts, emotions and behaviors that are at the root of substance abuse.